Kerner Commission: Report summary

-Findings from the Hughes Panel would end up being published separately from the Kerner Report under a report titled: "Meeting the Insurance Crisis of Our Cities" in January 1968.
-With the Hughes Panel despite its intended goal of looking at recovery efforts, it would end up making significant findings involving the decline seen in urban areas.
-It found that insurance not being available was a contributor toward creating the conditions that spawned these civil disturbances.
-Previously it was thought that insurance not being accessible was a product of the riots.
-It was found in a survey of 3,000 businesses and homeowners in 6 major cities that 30% of homeowners and 40% of businesses had "faced serious insurance problems".
+Findings from the Hughes Panel were also published separately from the Kerner Report under a report titled, Meeting The Insurance Crisis Of Our Cities, in January 1968.
+This panel found that insurance not being available was a contributor toward creating the conditions that spawned these civil disturbances.
+It specifically found that, from a survey of 3,000 businesses and homeowners in six major cities, 30% of homeowners and 40% of businesses had "faced serious insurance problems".